Frederick B. Karl

 Frederick Brennan "Fred" Karl (May 14, 1924 – March 7, 2013) was an American politician.
-A decorated U.S. service member, he began his political career serving in the Florida House of Representatives from 1956-1964, after which he was elected to the Florida State Senate from 1968-1971 and the Florida Supreme Court from 1977-1978.
+A decorated U.S. service member, he began his political career serving in the Florida House of Representatives from 1956 to 1964, after which he was elected to the Florida State Senate from 1968 to 1971 and the Florida Supreme Court from 1977 to 1978.

 Early life

-Karl was born on May 14, 1924 in Daytona Beach, Florida to Fred J. Karl and Mary Brennan.
+Karl was born on May 14, 1924, in Daytona Beach, Florida, to Fred J. Karl and Mary Brennan.
 He attended Seabreeze High School while working as an usher at a local theatre.
 After graduation, he enrolled in the University of Florida and earned a Bachelor of Science in 1942.

 Later that year he was commissioned a second lieutenant in the United States Army.
 He served in the European Theater of Operations and was wounded in the Battle of the Bulge.
 He was later awarded the Silver Star, Bronze Star Medal, and Purple Heart medals.
 In 1949 he received a law degree from Stetson University College of Law.